jd28/rollnw/tools/ui/README.md

 The shared `active_object` is a non-owning `ObjectHandle`.
 The host validates the generational handle on every read.
-A stale, cleared, or absent selection is reported as an invalid object rather than exposing freed storage.
+A stale, cleared, or absent selection is encoded as an invalid object; handlers that require an object reject it.

 ## Mutation Rule